pyca/cryptography/docs/x509/verification.rst

     A ClientVerifier verifies client certificates.

-    It contains and describes various pieces of configurable path validation logic, such as which subject to expect, how deep prospective validation chains may go, which signature algorithms are allowed, and so forth.
+    It contains and describes various pieces of configurable path validation logic, such as how deep prospective validation chains may go, which signature algorithms are allowed, and so forth.

     ClientVerifier instances cannot be constructed directly;
     :class:`PolicyBuilder` must be used.